erleben/OpenTissue/documentation/code_standards.md

 ## Curly Brace Formating

-In order to ensure a consists look and feel we have decided upon a specific formating for curly braces.
+In order to ensure a consists look and feel we have decided upon a specific formatting for curly braces.

 * Curly braces should in general appear as the sole character on a single line
 * One can deviate from the above rule if and only if the written code conforms nicely to a one-liner, that is all code can be written in a readable manner on a single line.